 Maintaining good oral health matters.
-Studies show that those with dental coverage are more likely to visit the dentist.1 And of course staying on top of your care is the key to preventing costly problems that can add up.
-Plus, going to the dentist regularly can help prevent problems that have been linked to heart disease or stroke.2
+You're more likely to visit the dentist when you have a dental program.1 And of course staying on top of your care is the key to preventing costly problems that can add up.
+Plus, going to the dentist regularly can help prevent problems that have been linked to heart disease.2

 Keeping your teeth healthy, without a dental program, can be expensive.
 While costs will vary based on where you live, the average family of four spends $1,824 a year on dental services, not including the cost of braces.3